remixlab/viscomp/README.md

 Powered by [reveal](https://github.com/hakimel/reveal.js).

+Made possible thanks to... <!--- a long list of students and links to their pages.
+To come ;) -->

 ## Setup

 External markdown and speaker notes, require that presentations run from a local web server.
 The following instructions will set up such a server as well as all of the development tasks needed to make edits to the slides source code.